Frequently-Asked Questions (FAQs)

 Admission / Application

 When should I apply to the Academy?

 Students typically apply during their sophomore year in high school.
-Apply by our early admission deadline of February 1 to get priority registration for Orientation and a reduced enrollment fee!
-The regular admission deadline has been extended to 11:59 p.m. on May 1.
+Apply by our early admission deadline of January 6 to get priority registration for Orientation!
+The regular admission deadline is April 17.

 What happens if I complete my application after the early and regular deadlines?

-If space is still available, we may continue to review applications completed after the deadlines until the waitlist is full or July 1 (whichever comes first.)
-Any applications received after July 1 may not be considered for the upcoming school year.
+If space is still available, we may continue to review applications completed after the deadlines until the waitlist is full.
+Any applications received after the regular application deadline may not be considered for the upcoming school year.

 How many students get in each year?

 Each year we admit approximately 170 new residential and 25 new non-residential students.
 Our total school enrollment is typically more than 300 residential, non-residential, and international students.

 Can I apply if I live in another state?